sean35mm/sean35mm/README.md

  🔍 Passionate with problem solving and learning new technologies

- ⚡ Fun fact: I won a laughable award for being the fastest typer in middle school
+ ⚡ Fun fact: I won a joke award for being the fastest typer in middle school

  👨‍👩‍👧‍👦 Living in Southern California with my lovely wife♥️, Charcoal 🐈‍⬛, and Chai 🐈